 LWI has a more internal, member-facing focus, with an emphasis on helping LWI members advocate to their schools for status improvements.

-The PSC, along with Susie Salmon, is currently working to articulate Best and Better Practices for compliance with ABA Standard 405(d), develop toolkits for members' quick reference and use where time is of the essence, and publish the story of its Citizenship Campaign.
+The PSC, along with Susie Salmon from ALWD, is currently working to articulate the inability of ABA Standard 405(d) to provide meaningful protection to legal writing faculty and argue that all should be entitled to protection under 405(c).
+The PSC is also in the process of developing toolkits for members' quick reference and use where time is of the essence and hoping to publish the story of its Citizenship Campaign.

 If you are concerned about any status issues with respect to your employment or that of a colleague, please do not hesitate to contact us.
 Your information will be treated with the utmost confidentiality.